Getting teams to collaborate successfully

 • Restricting asset access to specific people and groups

-Unfortunately, the information overload of the internet renders sites like Google obsolete when finding the right tool for your specific needs.
+Unfortunately, the internet’s information overload renders sites like Google obsolete when finding the right tool for your specific needs.
 Ask peers and colleagues from other companies about their favorite team collaboration tools.

 You could also put the question to public forums such as Reddit or LinkedIn, though it remains to be seen how long those websites will remain free from the grasp of corporate ad budgets…